 \section{Abstract}

-In this paper we prove that the binary Goldbach conjecture for sufficiently large even integers would follow under the assumptions of both the Elliott-Halberstam conjecture and a variant of the Elliott-Halberstam conjecture twisted by the M\"{o}bius function, provided that the sum of their level of distributions exceeds 1.
-This continues the work of Pan \cite{Pan}.
-An analogous result for the twin prime conjecture is obtained by Ram Murty and Vatwani \cite{MuV}.
+{\,\,In this paper we prove that the binary Goldbach conjecture for sufficiently large even integers would follow under the assumption that both the Elliott-Halberstam conjecture and a variant of the Elliott-Halberstam conjecture twisted by the M\"{o}bius function hold, in which the sum of their levels of distribution exceeds~1.
+This continues the work of Pan in 1982.
+An analogous result for the twin prime conjecture has been obtained by Ram Murty and Vatwani in 2017. }